ohrrpgce/ohrrpgce/README-source.txt

 code :)

 -----------------------------------------------------------------------------
-REQUIREMENT: Quickbasic (version 4.5 or 7.1)
+REQUIREMENT: Quickbasic version 4.5 or 7.1  (4.5 is preferred)
   The only way to compile the source code into an EXE file you can actually run is to use Microsoft Quickbasic.
 How do you get it? ...
 Well, I hate to say this, but unless you purchased a copy back in 1989, your only